 Rachel Wambui Kung’u is a youth and conflict expert with expertise with topics including engendering human security, gender advocacy, technology for early warning, and community development.
 She is co-founder of ‘Voluntary Youth Philanthropists’ -a youth led organisation which promotes volunteerism, youth empowerment, intercultural understanding, cultural participation and peacebuilding.

 “It was excellent to be together with different people and identify shared goals and values and to develop common strategies . . . and a feeling of solidarity.”

-US $1600 (includes full board accommodation at the training centre from 9 October evening to 13 October in the morning and also tuition and resource materials).
+US $1,300 (includes full board accommodation at the training centre from 30 September to 4 October, airport pick-up and drop-off in Nairobi, tuition, certificate of participation and resource materials).

 For more information

 For queries about the course please contact COPA: